Discrete State-Action Abstraction via the Successor Representation: Conclusions and Future work

 \section{Conclusions and Future work}

 We presented a new method to perform a discrete abstraction on the state and action spaces of a reinforcement learning problem using a dataset of transitions in the environment.
 Our model is based on the successor representation, grouping states together if the agent's behavior after visiting those states is similar.
-We showed that despite past concerns that gradients from the successor representation would drive any abstraction towards a trivial fixed point, with simple max entropy regularization we can learn a useful abstraction in the discrete setting and in an end-to-end manner.
-Finally, we showed that a \name{} agent equipped with our action abstraction, provided as a set of options, navigates the environment more efficiently than a baseline, making our abstraction useful for solving downstream tasks.
+We showed that despite past concerns that gradients from the successor representation would drive any abstraction towards a trivial fixed point, with simple max entropy regularization we can learn a useful abstraction in the discrete setting, and do so in an end-to-end manner.
+Finally, we showed that a \name{} agent equipped with our action abstraction can solve a variety of downstream tasks.

 A limitation of our work is that while our method may help an agent explore the environment efficiently, that exploration is still heavily biased towards the region that has already been explored.
-Performing a random walk in abstract space limits the rate at which the abstraction extends to cover more of the original state space across iterations.
 Given this limitation, one direction for improvement is to train a higher level policy to bias the walk over the abstract graph towards states which have been identified as the frontier (e.g., see~\cite{sekar2020planning}).

-Finally, as an interesting line of future work, it would be relevant to provide theoretical guarantees on the convergence of clustering by successor representation, as well as other properties related to our method.
+Another interesting line of future work would provide theoretical guarantees on the convergence of clustering by successor representation, as well as other properties related to our method.
+Finally, we recognize that despite their advantages, discrete representations can struggle to capture very large spaces, and so combining our discrete abstraction with a continuous one could be fruitful.